emmett-framework/emmett/docs/auth.md

 That's it.

-Write a template page for the auth module (that should be placed in *templates/auth/auth.html*) to render the `form` variable returned by the module, and open [http://127.0.0.1:8000/auth/login](http://127.0.0.1:8000/auth/login) in your browser. weppy should show you a login page with the appropriate form.
+Write a template page for the auth module (that should be placed in *templates/auth/auth.html*) to render the `form` variable returned by the module, and open [http://127.0.0.1:8000/auth/login](http://127.0.0.1:8000/auth/login) in your browser.
+Emmett should show you a login page with the appropriate form.

-> **Note:** weppy's `Auth` module requires session handling and a `Database` instance activated on your application in order to work properly.
+> **Note:** Emmett's `Auth` module requires session handling and a `Database` instance activated on your application in order to work properly.

 As you've figured out, the `auth_routes` module will be responsible for your app's authorization flow.
-With the default settings, the `Auth` module of weppy exposes the following:
+With the default settings, the `Auth` module of Emmett exposes the following:

 * http://.../{url\_prefix}/login
 * http://.../{url\_prefix}/logout